chocolatey/choco-quickstart-scripts/README.md

 1. If you plan on joining this server to your Active Directory domain, do so now before beginning setup below.

 1. If you plan to use a Purchased/Acquired or Domain SSL certificate, please ensure the CN/Subject value matches the DNS-resolvable Fully Qualified Domain Name (FQDN) of your C4B Server.
-Place this certificate in the `Local Machine > Personal` certificate store, and ensure that the private key is exportable.
+Place this certificate in the `Local Machine > Trusted People` certificate store, and ensure that the private key is exportable.

 1. Copy your `chocolatey.license.xml` license file (from the email you received) onto your C4B Server.